EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 - M4NG0 does the grunt work: we provide an asset loader, scene manager, full-screen canvas, renderer, camera, default lighting, and a bunch more stuff that doesn't come by default with three.js.
 - Prefabs are introduced as the primary building block.
 This helps greatly in organizing your code.
 - Asset management is greatly simplified.
 Meshes are loaded automatically and can be shared between scenes.
-- Scenes are smarter and have a simple event lifecycle.
+- Scenes are more intuitive (default camera, lighting, added behaviors) and have a simple event lifecycle.
-- Webpack configuration makes it easy to build for production.
+- Our Webpack configuration makes it easy to dev and deploy to any environment (S3, github pages, whatever).

 Optional advanced features:
 - GSAP provides a simple API for extremely customizable animations